 Credit ratings from external credit rating agencies, which are published, monitored, and updated on a regular basis, and/or possible payment delays are considered for assessing the financial situation of the issuer debt securities in the bond portfolio.
-The corporate bonds in the portfolio are over-secured by consumer credit claims.
-The over-collateralisation of a bond investment with collateral is more than doubled.
-The statistical models used in Inbank indicate that the bonds can be repaid in full at the expense of the cash flow collected from the collateral.
-Considering the latter, the expected credit loss from the investments in debt securities as of 31.12.2021 is immaterial and therefore, no allowance has been recognised in the statement of financial position.
+The majority of corporate bonds in the portfolio are secured more than double by consumer credit claims, majority of which are initially originated by Inbank.
+The statistical models used by Inbank indicate that the majority of the bonds will be repaid prematurely in full from the cash flows collected from the collateral.
+Considering the latter, the expected credit loss from the investments in these secured debt securities as of 31 December 2022 is immaterial and no allowance has been recognised in the statement of financial position.
+For other corporates debt securities, an allowance of EUR 10 thousand has been recognised in the statement of financial position.